Documentation

 • deployment tooling

-The choice of AWS as serverless provider is deliberate: at the moment AWS is the leading hosting provider, it is ahead in the serverless space in terms of features, performance and reliability.
+The choice of AWS is deliberate: at the moment, AWS is the leading hosting provider, it is ahead in the serverless space in terms of features, performance, and reliability.
+AWS combines the advantages of being an extremely safe choice for hosting while providing the most advanced serverless solution.

-Bref uses the Serverless framework (opens in a new tab) to configure and deploy serverless applications.
-Being the most popular tool, Serverless comes with a huge community, a lot of examples online and a simple configuration format.
+Bref configures and deploys applications to AWS using the serverless CLI (opens in a new tab).
+Being the most popular tool, serverless comes with a huge community, a lot of examples online, and a simple configuration format.

 Use cases

-Bref and AWS Lambda can be used to run many kind of PHP application, for example:
+Bref and AWS Lambda can be used to run many kinds of PHP applications, for example:

 • APIs